google/oboe/apps/OboeTester/docs/Usage.md

 This test works with either a [loopback adapter](https://source.android.com/devices/audio/latency/loopback) or through speakers.
 Latency through the speakers will probably be higher.
 It measures the input and output latency combined.

+1. Set the Input or Output settings by tapping the green bar to expose the controls.
-Set the volume somewhere in the middle.
+2. Set the volume somewhere above the middle.
+The test works at almost any volume.

-The test works by sending a random series of bits encoded using smoothed Manchester Encoding.
-This signal has a very sharp peak when we correlate output and input.
-So it works at almost any volume.
 But the confidence will be higher at higher volumes.
+3. Tap "MEASURE" to make a single measurement.
+4. Or tap "AVERAGE" to run the test several times and report an average and Mean Absolute Deviation.

+The test starts by setting up a stable full-duplex stream.
+Then it outputs a random series of bits encoded using smoothed Manchester Encoding.
+We record the Input and Output stream together for about a second.
+Then we correlate the two streams by sliding the portion of the output stream that contains the random bits over the input stream at different time offsets.
+The Manchaster Encoded signal provide a very sharp peak when the offset matches the combined input and output latency.

+Source code for the analyzer in [LatencyAnalyzer.h](https://github.com/google/oboe/blob/master/apps/OboeTester/app/src/main/cpp/analyzer/LatencyAnalyzer.h).

 ### Glitch Test